ninaestolano/dismathportfolio-NinaEstolano/README.md

 </ul>
 <h1>Week 4</h1>
 <ul type="disc">
+<li>We learned that a counter-example is enough to prove something is wrong.</li>
 <li>We learned how to prove a tautology using a truth table and proof by logical equivalences.</li>
 <li>These are the logical equivalences:</li>
 <li><table style="width:100%">